 My confidence grew and I was participating in every school event, making friends, and receiving a bunch of invitations to birthday parties.
 Surprising myself, I even auditioned for the role of Harry Belafonte in Ms. Jackson’s holiday show based on the hit single “The Banana Boat Song (Day-O)” just so I can dance with my girl crush.

 Every year, the school administers the Florida State Examinations in reading and mathematics.
-It was one of those typical state exams that gauges how well each school is performing and ranks the students’ math and reading levels.
+It was one of those typical state exams that gauge how well each school is performing and ranks the students’ math and reading levels.

 To be honest, I never paid any mind to these throughout the years, but little did I know, the state exam I would take in 3rd grade would change the course of my education.

-Weeks after the exams took place, during lunch time, the school’s counselor walked into the cafeteria and pulled Ms. Jackson to the side.
+Weeks after the exams took place, during lunchtime, the school’s counselor walked into the cafeteria and pulled Ms. Jackson to the side.
 From my vantage point, I saw Ms. Jackson direct her towards my table.
 I assumed the counselor was walking towards another student in my vicinity, so I continued to eat my lunch and joke around with my buddies.

 And then, the counselor called out my name.
-I slowly raised my hand, and looked at her with a frightful stare on my face and a mouthful of chocolate milk.
+I slowly raised my hand and looked at her with a frightful stare on my face and a mouthful of chocolate milk.
 I gulped the warm milk as she handed me a letter, marked “TO THE PARENTS OF GEROME CABRERA”, and asked me to give this to my mother.
 All my friends immediately stopped what they were doing, and as soon as the counselor left the cafeteria, you can imagine the “oohs” that ensued.

 So many things were going through my head as I held this letter in my hand.
 I didn’t recall doing anything requiring a congratulatory letter, so I assumed this was something really bad.
 Either I failed my state exams, or even worse, indications of my past speech impediment started to show again and they wanted me back in speech therapy.